Manufacturing yesterday, today and tomorrow

 While culture has been a big buzzword in Silicon Valley, it’s also becoming more important for manufacturers to adopt their own culture.
 At Axon, we’re reaping the benefits of an open culture that not only encourages but expects its manufacturing personnel to identify problems and help develop innovative solutions to those problems.
 Last year 70% of Axon manufacturing personnel submitted an operational improvement idea.

 The impact that this approach can have on a company's production environment is clear, but the benefits also extend beyond the factory floor.
-Giving front-line employees a voice in the improvement process can help build a manufacturing culture that excels at problem-solving, encourages innovation, and fosters job satisfaction.
-That in turn can have a positive affect on business performance, worker retention and organizational strength.
+Giving front-line employees a voice in the improvement process can help build a manufacturing culture that excels at problem-solving, encourages innovation and fosters job satisfaction.
+That in turn can have a positive affect on business performance, worker retention and organisational strength.
 Our belief is that if you create the right culture, you won’t have to rely solely on strategy and technology to get things done.
 Our Manufacturing culture revolves around the following core beliefs:

 1. Maintain an open door policy: